ravewillow6383/tic-tac-toe/README.md

 7 8 9

 This is a two player game.
 Each player chooses where they would like to place their mark.
 Once three matching marks are found, either vertically, horizontally, or diagonally, the person who placed those marks wins.

+## Player Class
+When you run the tic_tac.py file you will be promtped for both players names.

+An instance of the Player class will be instantiated for each of the two pllayers.

+The Player has a name (The names you enter into the intial prompts) and a team (Either X's or O's) attribute.

+##